“In the south suburbs, at the Elephant, is best to lodge.”

-Indeed, were Twelfth Night being performed in Bankside (at the Globe, the Rose or the Swan) then, according to this theory, Shakespeare was directing his audience to a hostelry located less than a mile south of where they were sitting (or, quite likely, standing) at that very moment.
+Indeed, were Twelfth Night being performed in Bankside (at the Globe, the Rose or the Swan) then, according to this theory, Shakespeare was directing his audience to a hostelry located less than a mile south of where they were sitting (or more likely – standing) at that very moment.

 Shakespeare would certainly have known the northern part of Southwark well and it’s possible he was referring to another establishment much closer to the Bankside theatres (an inn on Horseshoe Lane has been suggested).
-Or perhaps he just chanced upon the name – after all, the first documented performance of the play, in 1602, wasn’t actually in Southwark at all, but at Middle Temple Hall, on the other side of the river.
+Or perhaps he just chanced upon the name – after all, the first documented performance of the play (1602) wasn’t actually in Southwark at all, but at Middle Temple Hall, on the other side of the river.

 In the south suburbs, at the Elephant, is best to lodge.

-Yet, although he might not have actually name-checked the neighbourhood in one of his scripts, Shakespeare may still have been familiar with Elephant and Castle (or at least the village of Newington as it was then).
+Although Shakespeare didn’t actually name-check the neighbourhood in one of his scripts, he would probably have been familiar with Elephant and Castle (or at least the village of Newington as it was then).
 His plays were performed in London from 1592 onwards and it’s likely that he was actually living in Southwark by 1599, the year his company erected the Globe in Bankside.

 The Globe was one of a number of new, purpose-built, public theatres that were operating just beyond the boundaries of the City of London, at that time.
-It was constructed using timber recycled from an earlier playhouse that had been built in Shoreditch in 1576.
-It is thought that this original Shoreditch theatre may have been the first of its kind.
+It was constructed using timber recycled from an earlier playhouse, simply known as The Theatre, that had been built in Shoreditch in 1576.
+It’s thought that this original Shoreditch theatre (or possibly the Red Lion in Whitechapel) could have been the first of its kind.
 However, another contender for that title lies a little closer to home.